kiba/Writings/atg/chp7_realization.md

 The FBI squads went through each room methodically, finding absolutely nothing, but it didn't take long to find the center.

 There it was, a ring like structure in the middle of the warehouse.
-In front of it was a robot with an iPad mounted on it.
+In front of it was a robot with an iPad mounted on it, bearing much resemblance to a particular Martian rover.

 "What the hell is that?"
 Agent Fox said.

-"This is Gerry Parkinson speaking," the ipad said.
+"This is Gerry Parkinson speaking," a recorded message by a certain impersonator played out.
 "It looked like you have entered the warehouse.
 The stargate is set to trigger in thirty seconds.
 Please clear away from the stargate, as it is dangerous...."

 "Everyone out!"
 Agent Fox said in a panic, leaving all but a quadropter drone behind.